Meta

 pkill mogrify

-The script uses pkill without an absolute path so if we had write permissions to somewhere on the global PATH variable we could replace that command with our own script, but we do not have these write permissions.
+The script uses `pkill` without an absolute path so if we had write permissions to somewhere on the global `PATH` variable we could replace that command with our own script, but we do not have these write permissions.

-Running mogrify produces a long help output with the version string at the top: Version: ImageMagick 7.0.10-36 Q16 x86_64 2021-08-29 https://imagemagick.org.
-Searching online for "imagemagick 7.0.10-36 exploit" finds this page at the top of the results, which discusses CVE-2020-29599: "A flaw was found in ImageMagick.
+Running `mogrify` produces a long help output with the version string at the top: `Version: ImageMagick 7.0.10-36 Q16 x86_64 2021-08-29 https://imagemagick.org`.
+Searching online for "imagemagick 7.0.10-36 exploit" finds [this page](https://www.cybersecurity-help.cz/vdb/SB2020121303) at the top of the results, which discusses [CVE-2020-29599](https://nvd.nist.gov/vuln/detail/CVE-2020-29599): "A flaw was found in ImageMagick.
 The -authenticate option is mishandled allowing user-controlled password set for a PDF file to possibly inject additional shell commands via coders/pdf.c.
 The highest threat from this vulnerability is to data confidentiality and integrity as well as system availability."
 This vulnerability works for "ImageMagick before 6.9.11-40 and 7.x before 7.0.10-40."
-We are running version 7.0.10-36, which is before 7.0.10-40, so this exploit should work.
+We are running version `7.0.10-36`, which is before `7.0.10-40`, so this exploit should work.

 Searching for "imagemagick XML injection," which is what this vulnerability is, finds [this news article on PortSwigger](https://portswigger.net/daily-swig/imagemagick-pdf-parsing-flaw-allowed-attacker-to-execute-shell-commands-via-maliciously-crafted-image) and [this blog post by the person who found the vulnerability](https://insert-script.blogspot.com/2020/11/imagemagick-shell-injection-via-pdf.html).
 Additionally, searching for "CVE-2020-29599" on GitHub finds [coco0x0a/CVE-2020-29599](https://github.com/coco0x0a/CVE-2020-29599).